 We ask that you submit a version of your resume that has your school information removed.
 There is no need to reformat your resume, and you should leave your degree (e.g. “B.A.
-Economics”).
+Communications”).
 But please remove all undergraduate and graduate school name references.
 This request is part of our ongoing work to build a hiring system that is free from bias and based on candidate merit and performance in the hiring process.

 All qualified candidates will receive consideration for employment without regard to their race, religion, ancestry, national origin, sex, sexual orientation, gender identity or expression, age, disability, marital status, medical condition, veteran status or any other basis as protected by federal, state, or local law.

 For more information, please contact us at email@example.com.
-Please do not call regarding this position.